You've put a great deal of time into optimizing your website, so there's nothing worse than having nothing to show for your efforts.

 If you've tried to update your page's meta description, now comes the waiting game to see when Google will update it in its search results.

 If Google 'likes' the meta description, you can expect to see the new meta description in your search listing once Google re-indexes the page.
 Google is pretty fast at indexing content, but it can take days or even weeks for Google to re-index a page and reflect the changes in search results.
-Fortunately, you can manually request Google to re-index a page with Google Search Console by inspecting the URL and requesting they re-inex it.
+Fortunately, you can manually request Google to re-index a page with Google Search Console by inspecting the URL and requesting they re-index it.

 Get the same strategy framework we teach every single client.
 Follow these 4 steps to outsmart your competitors on Google and rank your website higher than ever.